Our (major jazz fan’s) guide to all the best jazz bars and clubs in London.

 As, arguably, the most iconic of all London jazz clubs, Ronnie Scott’s is an institution that has boasted plenty of high-profile jazz performances throughout the years.

-The main room works through reservation only – you’ll need to book a ticket and you’ll be allocated a table where you can order drinks and food all night.
+The main room works through reservation only – you’ll need to book a ticket in advance, for which you’ll be allocated a table where you can order drinks and food all night.
 So sit back and enjoy the show while you chow down.

-Once you’ve enjoyed a performance in the main club, head towards the historical staircase and make your way to Upstairs @ Ronnie’s: a 50s-inspired speakeasy with a chilled vibe for a late-night cocktail.
+Once you’ve enjoyed a performance in the main club, head towards the historical staircase and make your way to Upstairs @ Ronnie’s: a 50s-inspired speakeasy with a chilled vibe for a late-night cocktail and yet more live music all week long.

 Tickets: Make sure to book your ticket to Ronnie Scott’s Jazz Club in advance – prices start at £37.50.